johanhedin/sdrx/README.md

     10:57:06: Level[XX    -39.6] 118.105[ 1.8] 118.205[ 0.0] 118.280[ 1.2] 118.405[ 0.0]
     10:57:06: Level[XX    -39.6] 118.105[ 0.0] 118.205[ 0.0] 118.280[ 0.0] 118.405[ 0.0]
     ...

-Spurious outputs on the terminal
-====
-The `librtlsdr` library have quite some `fprintf`:s build in and pollutes the terminal with printouts during start/stop and on different error cases.

-The `--list` function will trigger some of them and the printouts may be interpreted as a misbehaviour of `sdrx`, but it's not.
-To clean up the list function, a redirect of stderr to `/dev/null` can help:

-    $ ./sdrx --list 2>/dev/null

-It's not advisable to run `sdrx` with stderr redirected to `/dev/null` all the time since important errors will not be shown.

-Ways of removing these spurious printouts are being considered.